Comprehensive Car Insurance

 - Hail isn’t the only climate event covered.
 Flooding, as well as other natural disasters, are usually covered by your insurer as well.

-- If your car is hit by a falling object, like a tree, that can also be covered by comprehensive insurance.
+- If your car is hit by a falling object—like a falling tree branch, or a rock that flies from the tire of a passing car—that can also be covered by comprehensive insurance.

 In most cases, it’s up to you.
 This will be optional coverage that you’ll have in addition to your liability and collision coverage on your car insurance.